 Face-coverings – Parents: Parents are required to wear face-coverings at pick up, drop off, and during any interaction with the coaching staff.

-Health screening (before leaving home): Prior to leaving home, parents are required to conduct the following health screening and submit an online survey.
+Health screening (before leaving home): Prior to leaving home, parents are encouraged to conduct the following health screening.
 If players show any of these signs, they should not leave home.
 Symptoms checked for:

 - Fever or chills